 Seriously?
 I thought that type of sales tactic went out years ago.
 Well, at least I thought they did.
 Go figure.

 My grandmother would say, a lie of any color is still a lie.

 Copyright Laws and Plagiarism

 Copyright laws have been around since 1790 when the First Congress implemented the Copyright Act of 1790.
 It was updated in 1976 with the Copyright Act of 1976.
 Several other updates have been made to further protect intellectual ideas and materials.
 The laws have changed, but enforcement has become even more difficult.

 Technology has advanced so much that it is easy to scour the Internet and find content that you can put your name on and call it yours.
 No original thought or effort has to be put into it, instead they call it their own.

-While many of us believe that honesty, integrity, and ethics are a way of life, others will prop themselves up using what you created despite your best intentions to preserve and protect your assets.
+Most of us believe that honesty, integrity, and ethics are a way of life.
+Others will prop themselves up using what you created despite your best intentions to preserve and protect your asset.